johnbabb/C--Toggl-Api-Client/README.md

 TogglAPI.Net is a C# wrapper for the toggl.com api

+## Warning!
+For correct usage you need to change default client-key.
+You can find it on bottom of the page (https://www.toggl.com/app/profile).
+You need a **pro** version to use tasks, otherwise test will fail.

 ## Code Samples

 The heavy lifting happens in the dir Toggl/Services.